Rari-Capital/rari-stable-pool-contracts/DEPLOYED.md

-# Rari Capital Deployed Ethereum Smart Contract Addresses
+# Rari Stable Fund: Deployed Smart Contracts

 As follows are all deployments of our smart contracts on the Ethereum mainnet.
 See `API.md` for more information on these contracts' public methods and `USAGE.md` for detailed instructions on how to use them.